vestrel00/contacts-android/docs/other/convenience-functions.md

 This library provides some nice-to-have extensions in the `contacts.core.utils` package.
 I will be going over some of them in this page.

-> Note that functions in the util package that are used directly by other APIs such as result APIs
+> ℹ️ Functions in the util package that are used directly by other APIs such as result APIs are not
-> are not discussed here.
+> discussed here.

 ## Contact data getter and setters